defano/wyldcard/README.md

 * No multi-window or palette support (`open stack ... in new window`).
 * No Home stack; no concept of user levels; no ability to inherit behavior from other stacks (`start using ...`).
 * No support for external commands or functions (XCMDs/XFCNs); no `find` command.
-* No ability to reference objects that are not on the active card (`show button "Nope!" of card 7`).

 ## Getting started